Calinix-Team/Calinix-Arch/README.md

 1. **Why do I make this distribution?**

 - For fun, learning and as a hobby.
 I like making distributions.
 But yeah it has some other reasons too.
 Currently it's a hobby project.
 I've seen people getting scared of the keyboard and all, while some others just wanna settle on some keyboard-centric distribution/OS by default.
 Calinix is for both of the users.
-It has a Desktop Environment-like interface with the poweer and taste of a window manager.
+It has a Desktop Environment-like interface with the power and taste of a window manager.
 Less bloat, Less weight, More Efficiency, More Beauty.

 2. **Why should I use Linux if I have windows or Mac already?**